AlexsLemonade/reproducible-research/instructor_notes/08_working-with-branches.md

 ### Creating the second branch

+Note that this section can be skipped if needed for time.

 * Now return to GitKraken to create a separate branch for adding the conda environment.
 * Create a branch off of `main` named `add-fastp`.
 * Make a commit to add the changes to the `download-fastq.sh` script to use `fastp` and avoid redownloading files.